jvmallow/jvmallow.github.io/_posts/2025-05-31-Jewish_Humor.md

 The early twentieth-century Yiddish writer Sholem Asch, who wrote controversial novels about Jesus and Mary, had a reputation as a cheapskate.
-Legend has it that in the 1920s,Asch was visiting the
+Legend has it that in the 1920s, Asch was visiting the
-Sea of Galilee,near the locale of the
+Sea of Galilee, near the locale of the
-Sermon on the Mount,and wanted to take a boat across to the other side.
+Sermon on the Mount, and wanted to take a boat across to the other side.
 When the oarsman quoted him the price of the ride,
-Asch reputedly said, “No wonder Jesus walked!”
+Asch reputedly said, “No wonder Jesus walked.”
 ~~~

 ~~~
 A Jew is walking down the streets of Moscow when the czar’s carriage drives by.The czar, in a Jew-baiting mood, orders his driver to stop.
-He dismounts and tells the Jew, “Get down in the gutter behind my horses, and eat what you find there.”
+He tells the Jew,
+“Get down in the gutter behind my horses, and eat what you find there.”
 The poor Jew complies.
-When he’s finally allowed to rise, he is so humiliated that he takesthe chance of his life:
+When he’s finally allowed to rise, he is so humiliated that he takes the chance of his life.
 He overpowers the driver, wrests his pistol from him, points it at the czar, and says, “Now you get down behind your horses and eat what’s there.”
 The czar complies.